Arithmetic in GNU Makefiles

 l_ are similar except the list is not reversed.

-Using the template of "written down on paper" arithmetic, the first thing required was to be able to increment and decrement a digit stored as a word, and for this to wrap around in the appropriate manner.
+The first thing required was to be able to increment and decrement a digit stored as a word, and for this to wrap around in the appropriate manner.
 This was done rather simply with 2 lookup tables and conditional statements looking for inputs of value 0 (necessary as the word indexing is 1 relative).

 digit_inc = $(__gmsl_tr1)$(if $(call nlz_eq,$1,0),1,$(word $1,$(__gmsl_inc_lut))) digit_dec = $(__gmsl_tr1)$(if $(call nlz_eq,$1,0),9,$(word $1,$(__gmsl_digits)))